dev-xiligroup/doxy-doxy-wpcs/README.md

 The command can be called via key bindings.

-### As exercises and tests, some answers to these questions are solved:
+### As exercises and tests, answers and solutions to questions and problems have been found:
 - what is view, region and point in sublime API ?
 - how to create an empty line above the target line ?
 - basic features in Python